District of Columbia State Board of Education: Modern board of education

 After a political struggle for control over public schools led to a congressional investigation in 1900, Congress significantly reformed public school governance again.
 New legislation established a seven-member Board of Education (BOE) whose members were appointed by the city's three federal commissioners.
 The BOE was given complete control over the public schools, and had the sole authority to appoint a superintendent and two assistant superintendents (one for white and one for black schools).
 The BOE also had the authority to hire and fire teachers and other school employees.
 The BOE was now required to submit an annual budget to the commissioners, who would review it and forward recommendations to Congress as part of the city's annual budget process.

 Dissatisfied with the political nature of the commissioners' appointments to the BOE, in 1906 Congress reformed the Board of Education yet again.
 The board was expanded to nine members, three of whom were required to be women.
 The authority to appoint board members was turned over to the Supreme Court of the District of Columbia, and the authority of the BOE was strengthened and clarified (although budgetary authority remained with the commissioners).
 A tradition emerged in which three of the BOE's members were African American (two men and one woman).
 In 1936, Congress changed the name of the court to the District Court for the District of Columbia.
 The name changed to the United States District Court for the District of Columbia in 1948.

 In 1954, the Supreme Court handed down its landmark decision in Bolling v.
 Sharpe, 347 U.S. 497 (1954), which desegregated public schools in the District of Columbia.
-In 1966, local school activist Julius Hobson sued the public school system, arguing that black-majority schools in the District of Columbia were being deprived of resources.
+In 1966, Euphemia Haynes became the first woman and first African-American woman to chair the BOE.
+Also in 1966, local school activist Julius Hobson sued the public school system, arguing that Black-majority schools in the District of Columbia were being deprived of resources.
 He argued the judges were caught by a conflict of interest by appointing the BOE and then later ruling on desegregation lawsuits involving the city schools.
 In Hobson v.
 Hansen, 269 F.Supp.
 401 (1967), the U.S. District Court for the District of Columbia ruled in Hobson's favor.
 (An appeal by the superintendent of education failed in 1969.)
 The Hobson ruling led to widespread criticism of the existing BOE and governance structure of the D.C. public school system (some of it generated by the board itself).